BlueQuartzSoftware/simplnx/ITKImageProcessing/docs/Disabled/ITKLaplacianRecursiveGaussianImage.md

-# ITK::Laplacian Recursive Gaussian Image Filter (KW)
+# ITK::Laplacian Recursive Gaussian Image Filter

+This filter directly wraps an ITK filter of the same name.

 ## Group (Subgroup) ##